Click here to go the Sample Script (you will stay on this page)

 If the parents don’t know, the student can be afraid that you might “out” them to parents who will reject them in which case you can assure them that you don’t have to reveal that to their parents.
 But the parents might know about it and their reaction might have been rejection trying to shame the child to “fall in line with the right way to live” which is probably at the core of what is driving the attempt.
 In this case, you can say:

 “I understand your disagreement with your child’s gender identity, but when a child is struggling with thoughts of suicide, we need to put aside those disagreements and focus on wellness.
 Because if a student is in a place so dark that they are struggling with suicide, something is gravely wrong with this adolescent and we need all hands on deck to stabilize the situation and keep the child safe from suicide.
-For that, we all need to support this child and I can help guide that with your help.
+I am here to support that effort.
 Our common goal would be that your child find a place of wellness and thrive.
 And to avoid suicide.
 Can we agree on that?”

 6. What does “social worker” means to this audience?